What you need to know about the proposal to end the Minneapolis Police Department

 Some have called for the department to be abolished, and nine City Council members promised to “begin the process of ending” the MPD.

-The City Charter presents an obstacle.
-It currently requires City Council to “fund a police force of at least 0.0017 employees per resident.”
+The city charter presents an obstacle.
+It currently requires the City Council to “fund a police force of at least 0.0017 employees per resident.”

 Based on the latest census data, that amounts to roughly 730 police employees.
 The department currently has about 825 officers, though it’s authorized to employ more.